jayroh/better_image_tag/README.md

 For webp you will need [ImageMagick] installed.
 On Macs with [homebrew] you may install with `brew install imagemagick`.

-For avif you will need the `go-avif` tool, which has [binaries publicly available on their GitHub releases page].
+For avif you will need the `cavif-rs` tool, which has [binaries publicly available on their GitHub releases page].
+Download and make sure the `cavif` binary in that zipfile are in your `$PATH`.

 [ImageMagick]: https://imagemagick.org/index.php
 [homebrew]: https://brew.sh
-[binaries publicly available on their GitHub releases page]: https://github.com/Kagami/go-avif/releases
+[binaries publicly available on their GitHub releases page]: https://github.com/kornelski/cavif-rs/releases

 ## Testing